Geoscientists Without Borders®

 Purchase of equipment for projects will be allowed if applicants make appropriate justifications for the purchase in the project proposal.

-SEG Foundation Policy requires the project manager solicit three (3) bids for equipment valued over USD $1,000.00.
+SEG policy requires the project manager solicit three (3) bids for equipment valued over USD $1,000.00.
 The project manager will be responsible for selecting the bid to be accepted.
-The bids and the selection decision will be provided to the SEG Foundation as part of the project reporting process.
+The bids and the selection decision will be provided to SEG as part of the project reporting process.

 Patriot Act Requirements